 The Upper Columbia Spring Chinook and Steelhead Recovery Plan (UCSRB 2007) provides the most current evaluation of aquatic ecosystem functioning condition affecting all ESA-listed salmonid species in the Upper Columbia Region and includes a detailed implementation plan (section 8 of the Recovery Plan) to protect functioning habitat and restore degraded habitat.
 The implementation plan includes addressing data gaps through research, monitoring, and evaluation; establishing schedules; engaging stakeholders and landowners; identifying responsibilities, and securing funding.
-The Recovery Plan which will provide supporting information for use in prioritizing geographic areas and identifying, scheduling and implementing habitat actions in the Upper Columbia Region subbasins: Appendix H (A Biological Strategy to Protect and Restore Salmonid Habitat in the Upper Columbia Region, revised 2008); Appendix G (Habitat Matrices); Appendix M (Implementation Schedules for the Wenatchee, Entiat, and Methow subbasins, revised January 2008, www.ucsrb.com); and Appendix P (Upper Columbia Spring Chinook and Steelhead Monitoring and Evaluation Plan, October 2008 working draft).
+The Recovery Plan which will provide supporting information for use in prioritizing geographic areas and identifying, scheduling and implementing habitat actions in the Upper Columbia Region subbasins: Appendix H (A Biological Strategy to Protect and Restore Salmonid Habitat in the Upper Columbia Region, revised 2008); Appendix G (Habitat Matrices); and Appendix M (Implementation Schedules for the Wenatchee, Entiat, and Methow subbasins, revised January 2008, www.ucsrb.com).
 The Biological Strategy provides the technical foundation for setting geographic priorities for habitat protection and restoration actions.
 The Habitat Matrices identify primary limiting factors and habitat actions within subbasins at the HUC 5 Assessment Unit scale.
 The Implementation Schedules will identify specific actions, costs, and schedules for implementation as this information is developed, relying on reach assessments, Watershed Action Teams, and UCRTT review, as described in the Recovery Plan.
-The Monitoring and Evaluation Plan will allow fisheries managers to determine if management activities are contributing to the long-term persistence of viable populations of naturally produced salmonids.